- Home

 Immunizations

-The Snohomish County Health Department no longer has immunization clinics.
-You can contact the Health Departmen for your immunization records or questions about immunizations, including travel vaccines.
+The Snohomish County Health Department currently offers limited on-site immunizations by appointment only.
+You can contact the Health Department for immunization records or questions.

 Find Immunization Resources